 The Athena Advisors and the Arts

 The Artist in Residence Program reflects our commitment to the capacity-building of the nonprofit sector, knowing that social justice work is difficult and vibrant.
-Teaching artist (Eleni Litt, Ph.D) serves as the artist-in-residence.
-It is freestanding “mark-making”, lasting one hour.
-It requires no particular artistic skills.
-A very diverse group of professionals joins from London, Paris—and Illinois.
+Teaching artist (Eleni Litt, Ph.D) was our inaugural artist-in-residence.

 Coffee Break Insights

 You can read about it on our blog.